earthly/earthly/docs/guides/multi-platform.md

 ## Pre-requisites for emulation

 In order to execute emulated build steps (usually `RUN`), QEMU needs to be installed and set up.
-This will allow you perform Earthly builds on non-native platforms, but also to run Docker images through `docker run --platform=...`.
+This will allow you perform Earthly builds on non-native platforms, but also incidentally, to run Docker images on your host system through `docker run --platform=...`.

 ### Windows and Mac